cmg777/starter-academic-v501/content/authors/admin/_index.md

 - Principal Investigators
 ---

 After studying Commercial Engineering in Bolivia and Chile, I worked as a consultant for Pro-Mujer International, The World Bank, DANIDA, and JICA.
 I have a M.A. and a Ph.D. in International Development from Nagoya University, Japan.
-My research interests focus on the integration of development economics, spatial data science, and applied econometrics  to understand and inform the process of sustainable development across subnational regions and countries.
-My current research deals with (1) geospatial inequality and development; (2) regional economic growth and convergence; (3) regional labor markets  and macroeconomic shocks; and (4) structural change and productivity dynamics.
+My research interests focus on the integration of development economics, spatial data science, and applied econometrics  to understand and inform the process of sustainable development across regions.
+My current research deals with (1) geospatial big data analytics and socieonomic development; (2) geospatial inequality, poverty, and growth interactions; (3) regional infrastructure and mobility flows; and (4) local structural change and productivity dynamics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.